Increasing the supply and preservation of affordable homes

 map of the U.S. with blue dots

-Check out our interactive map to see areas where local and state Habitat organizations have successfully changed housing policies to increase the supply and preservation of affordable homes.
+Check out our interactive map to see areas where local and state Habitat organizations successfully changed housing policies to increase the supply and preservation of affordable homes.

-• Increasing general fund appropriations for housing.
+• Increase in general fund appropriations for housing.

-• Adopting multiyear, general-obligation housing bonds.
+• Adoption of multiyear, general-obligation housing bonds.

 “While we need federal funding, which we clearly do, the truth of the matter is that leadership has to come at the local level.”